thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 These dashboards provide key metrics and visualizations to facilitate real-time monitoring of essential broker statistics, enabling administrators to gain a better understanding of the system's health and performance.

-The combination of these features makes the GUI an invaluable tool for managing, configuring, and monitoring the ThingsBoard MQTT Broker in a user-friendly and efficient manner.
+The combination of these features makes the GUI an invaluable tool for managing, configuring, and monitoring TBMQ in a user-friendly and efficient manner.

 ### Subscriptions Trie

-Within the ThingsBoard MQTT Broker, all client subscriptions are consumed from a Kafka topic and stored in a Trie data structure in the memory.
+Within TBMQ, all client subscriptions are consumed from a Kafka topic and stored in a Trie data structure in the memory.
 The Trie organizes the topic filters hierarchically, with each node representing a level in the topic filter.

 When a _PUBLISH_ message is read from Kafka, the broker needs to identify all clients with relevant subscriptions for the topic name of the published message to ensure they receive the message.